hojat912/LSW_Test/README.md

 The reason for the low quality of the art of this game is that I am not an artist and I found all of them on the internet.

+This is my first experience in making top down games and I have only used the knowledge of my previous works.
+And I can learn about the tricks of making this style of game.

 You can download PC_Export.rar For PC